Gun laws in South Carolina: South Carolina gun laws

 South Carolina law also now supports a "stand your ground" philosophy under the "Protection of Persons and Property Act" SECTION 16-11-440(C) with the following language.
-The act was apparently ruled non-retroactive in State v.
+The act was ruled non-retroactive in State v.
 Dickey.

 A person who is not engaged in an unlawful activity and who is attacked in another place where he has a right to be, including, but not limited to, his place of business, has no duty to retreat and has the right to stand his ground and meet force with force, including deadly force, if he reasonably believes it is necessary to prevent death or great bodily injury to himself or another person or to prevent the commission of a violent crime as defined in Section 16–1–60.

 South Carolina also has the "alter-ego" clause with respect to the defense of others, under which a person who uses deadly force to defend a friend, relative or bystander will be allowed the benefit of the plea of self-defense if that plea would have been available to the person requiring assistance if they had been the one who used deadly force.
 In other words, the person intervening is deemed to "stand in the shoes" of the person on whose behalf he is intervening.
 If that individual "had the right to defend himself, then the intervening party is also protected by that right.
 To claim self-defense, a person has to be in a place they have a legal right to be, not be involved in any illegal activity, must not have started the confrontation, and must be in imminent danger of death or serious bodily harm.

 Some counties have adopted Second Amendment sanctuary resolutions.
 A statewide sanctuary law was also passed.